-- b.
+- 1. Except as provided in this article, "seniority" means an employee's aggregate length of service with the employer as determined in accordance with the provisions of the Previous Collective Agreement. - 2.
+Porting Seniority - a.
+Despite Article C.2.1 above, an employee who achieves continuing contract status in another school district shall be credited with up to twenty (20) years of seniority accumulated in other school districts in B.C. - b.
 Seniority Verification Process - i.
-The new school district shall provide the employee with the necessary verification form at the time the employee achieves continuing contract status. - The employee must initiate the seniority verification process and forward the necessary verification forms to the previous school district(s) within ninety (90) days of receiving a continuing appointment in the new school district. - iii.
+The new school district shall provide the employee with the necessary verification form at the time the employee achieves continuing contract status. - ii.
+The employee must initiate the seniority verification process and forward the necessary verification forms to the previous school district(s) within one hundred and twenty (120) days of receiving a continuing appointment in the new school district. - iii.
 The previous school district(s) shall make every reasonable effort to retrieve and verify the seniority credits which the employee seeks to port. - 3.
-Teacher-Teaching-on-Call (TTOC) - a.
+Teacher Teaching on Call (TTOC) - a.
 A TTOC shall accumulate seniority for days of service which are paid pursuant to Article B.2.6.